 The Long-Term Learning Mindset

-Even experienced readers continue learning.
-Tarot mastery isn't a destination - it's an ongoing relationship with the cards.
+Even experienced readers are still learning.
+Tarot mastery isn't a goal; it's an ongoing relationship with the cards.
 Approach your practice with:

 - Patience: Deep understanding takes time